agathayin/angularLearning/README.md

 # angularTutorial

-This project follows the guidance on [Angular tutorial](https://angular.io/start) and w was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This project follows the guidance on [Angular tutorial](https://angular.io/start) and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+Below in this markdown file, there are some notes about angular.

 ## Development server